 Finally, the City has entered into an agreement with a consultant to develop a new Five Year Fair Housing Plan, in the form of an Analysis of Impediments to Fair Housing Choice.
-That Plan will cover the next five years and is scheduled to be submitted to the City by the end of 2023.
+That Plan will cover the next five years and is scheduled to be submitted to the City in the first quarter of 2024.